ibm-cloud-docs/containers/cs_clusters.md

     </tr>
     <tr>
     <td><code>--private-service-endpoint</code></td>
-    <td><strong>In [VRF-enabled](/docs/account?topic=account-vrf-service-endpoint#vrf) and [service endpoint-enabled](/docs/account?topic=account-vrf-service-endpoint#service-endpoint) accounts</strong>: Enable the private cloud service endpoint so that your Kubernetes master and the worker nodes can communicate over the private VLAN.
+    <td><strong>In <a href="/docs/account?topic=account-vrf-service-endpoint#vrf">VRF-enabled</a> and <a href="/docs/account?topic=account-vrf-service-endpoint#service-endpoint">service endpoint-enabled</a> accounts</strong>: Enable the private cloud service endpoint so that your Kubernetes master and the worker nodes can communicate over the private VLAN.
 In addition, you can choose to enable the public cloud service endpoint by using the <code>--public-service-endpoint</code> flag to access your cluster over the internet.
 If you enable the private cloud service endpoint only, you must be connected to the private VLAN to communicate with your Kubernetes master.
 After you enable a private cloud service endpoint, you cannot later disable it.<br><br>After you create the cluster, you can get the endpoint by running <code>ibmcloud ks cluster get --cluster <cluster_name_or_ID></code>.</td>
     </tr>
     <tr>
     <td><code>--pod-subnet</code></td>